Wei Yang, M.D.

 Breast Imaging radiologists participate in the practice of breast radiology, including:

-- Digital mammography intervention: Needle localization, Stereotactic biopsy and Ductography
+- Digital mammography intervention: Needle localization and stereotactic biopsy

-- Ultrasound-guided intervention: Needle biopsy and Needle localization
+- Breast ultrasound intervention: Needle localization, biopsy and fine needle aspiration

 - Breast MRI interpretation

-The University of Texas MD Anderson Cancer Center’s Julie and Ben Rogers Breast Diagnostic Clinic is designated a Center of Excellence in Breast Imaging by the American College of Radiology (ACR), an accrediting body of the U.S. Food and Drug Administration.
+The University of Texas MD Anderson Cancer Center’s Julie and Ben Rogers Breast Diagnostic Clinic is located in the Texas Medical Center and is a designated a Center of Excellence in Breast Imaging by the American College of Radiology (ACR), an accrediting body of the U.S. Food and Drug Administration.
 To receive the “Center of Excellence” designation, a center must be fully accredited by the ACR in mammography, stereotactic breast biopsy and breast.

-Nearly 59,000 procedures were performed in the section in 2014.
+Nearly 83,000 procedures are performed each year in the department.
 Adjunct nuclear medicine is available in the Nuclear Medicine Department.

-The University of Texas MD Anderson Cancer Center’s Julie and Ben Rogers Breast Diagnostic Clinic utilizes state-of-the-art imaging equipment that includes:
+The University of Texas MD Anderson Cancer Center’s Julie and Ben Rogers Breast Diagnostic Clinic in the Texas Medical Center utilizes state-of-the-art imaging equipment that includes:

-- 1 prone stereotactic biopsy unit for digital mammography intervention
+- Two stereotactic biopsy units (one prone and one upright) for digital mammography intervention

-- 8 high-resolution units with power Doppler capabilities
+- 10 high-resolution ultrasound units with power Doppler capabilities

 Breast Imaging is proud to support the Moon Shots program that seeks to dramatically — and quickly — reduce deaths and suffering caused by cancer.